 Proving Liability in a Personal Injury Case

-Along with the aforementioned duties, it will be the job of your personal injury lawyer in Suffolk County, NY, to prove the liability of the defendant and the value of your damages if your case goes to trial.
+Along with the aforementioned duties, our personal injury lawyers serving Suffolk County, NY can prove the liability of the defendant and the value of your damages if your case goes to trial.

 New York law states that people have a duty not to put others at an unreasonable risk of harm.
 This principle is called one’s duty of care.

 Here, we will aim to prove that the defendant’s actions contributed to or caused your injuries or loved one’s death.